Clinical Services offered at New Bolton Center are supported by an elite team of veterinary technicians who work as nurses.

 The nursing staff at New Bolton Center is cross-trained to provide care in all areas of the hospital, including Emergency & Critical Care, Intensive Care, Neonatal Intensive Care, Internal Medicine, and Surgery, among others.

 Our nurses are credentialed veterinary technicians, and many pursue additional certification as Veterinary Technician Specialists.
 In addition to being certified, our nurses teach, publish, and speak at national conferences.
 New Bolton Center nurses rigorously engage in continuing education, and lead the movement forward for future veterinary technicians.

 New Bolton Center's nursing staff also comprises Patient Care Technicians, experienced large-animal handlers who support nurses with handling, feeding, grooming, and assisting in medical procedures.
 Our PCTs greet clients and transition their animal to the clinical setting.

 Penn Vet's Partnership with Harcum College

-During the students' time here at the small animal hospital, they rotate through six of the major departments for two week intervals totaling 12 weeks.
+During their time at Ryan Hospital, the students rotate through six of the major departments for two-week intervals totaling 12 weeks.
 The departments include the Emergency Service, Intensive Care Unit, Wards, Anesthesia, Surgery and Radiology.

 The combination of a stellar education provided by Harcum College in the classroom and the invaluable clinical experience received at Penn Vet has led to hundreds of graduated veterinary technicians over the years.